pinga-lab/nmo-tutorial/README.md

 *This is a part of The Leading Edge [tutorials series](https://dx.doi.org/10.1190/tle35020190.1).*

+The manuscript was written in [Authorea](https://www.authorea.com).
+You can view and comment on the text at https://www.authorea.com/142722/6xYqjfYPnmtVRCvfCqrP9g

 Open any text book about seismic data processing and you will inevitably find a section about the Normal Moveout (NMO) correction.
 When applied to a Common Mid Point (CMP) section, the correction is supposed to